Teredo

 What is Teredo?

-It is meant to be used as a temporary solution to devices that don’t already have an IPv6 adress.
+It is meant to be used as a temporary solution to devices that don’t already have an IPv6 address.

 Why would you use Teredo?

-A few apps (such as a few select Xbox games) use IPv6, but a lot of ISPs are yet to upgrade/provide an IPv6 adress to consumers.
+A few apps (such as a few select XBox games) use IPv6, but a lot of ISPs are yet to upgrade/provide an IPv6 address to consumers.
 Teredo aims to rectify this, albeit only as a temporary solution.

-How do I know if I have an IPv6 adress?
+How do I know if I have an IPv6 address?

 To check if your ISP is providing an IPv6 address already, you can go to this website.
 If you get a 0/10 rating, you don’t have an IPv6 address.

-To check if Teredo is enabled, open command propmpt as administrator and type in netsh int teredo show state
+To check if Teredo is enabled, open command prompt as administrator and type in netsh int teredo show state

 The output of this command if the Teredo service is disabled: